 A Brief History of Kohima College

-Kohima College, located in the scenic hillock of Kruoliezou, Kohima, was established on the 9th August 1967.
-This educational institute holds the distinction of being the first private college offering higher education in the branch of Humanities for the first time in Kohima, the capital of Nagaland.
-The College owes its existence to the founding members; four far sighted individuals from Kohima Village, who shared a common concern which was the need for an Academic Institution in Kohima.
-This pressing need was especially felt for youths from economically weaker sections of the society, who did not possess the means to travel outside the state for further studies.
-This requirement was all the more urgent since there was no institution offering Higher Studies program/s in the field of Humanities in Kohima at that point of time.
-In light of this predicament, Dr. Neilhouzhü Kire, Dr. Satuo Sekhose, Mr. Vibeilie Solo and Mr. Vilalhoulie Belho together rose to the challenge and created history by establishing the College.
+Kohima College, located in the scenic hillock of Kruoliezou, Kohima, was established on the 9th of August 1967.
+This educational institute holds the distinction of being the first private college offering higher education in the branch of Humanities in Kohima, the capital of Nagaland.
+The College owes its existence to the four far sighted individuals from Kohima Village, Dr. Neilhouzhü Kire, Dr. Satuo Sekhose, Mr. Vibeilie Solo and Mr. Vilalhoulie Belho, who shared a common concern which was the need for an Academic Institution offering Higher Studies program/s in the field of Humanities as there was none in Kohima at that point of time.
+This need was felt all the more for youths from economically weaker sections of the society, who did not possess the means to travel outside the state for further studies.
+In light of this predicament, together rose to the challenge and created history by establishing the college.

 It was through the initiative of Dr. Shürhozelie Liezietsu that the Education Department was persuaded to part with its quarters located at the present site Ura College of Teachers’ Education.
 These quarters, along with Dr. Setou Liegise’s building and a house belonging to Mr. Aguo Zeliang, were officially handed over to the College.
 With the possession of these buildings, the College was finally able to solve the problem of space.
 However, due to lack of funds, the college was often unable to pay salaries to the teachers.
 The founding members were nevertheless, unrelenting in their efforts to ensure the proper functioning of the college.